jackalope-code/stream-overlay/README.md

 ## Issues
 - State management is fucked up.
+- Overlay dimensions probably aren't loaded by the editor and so are overwritten by new clients and not updated correctly.
 - URGENT: Long repeating floats when working with differently scaled values.
 - Check auth on REST and WS.
 - Hosting and env vars all over the place